How do you determine the best rent for my rental property?

 When do I get paid my rent?

 Rental monies are paid out twice a month on the 16th and on the 1st, less any management fees, reimbursements and contractor payments.
 These are deposited into your nominated bank account.
-Invoices are emailed to you and also available via your unique log in code to our management software.
+Invoices are emailed to you.

 What happens if my tenant does not pay the rent?